-CHS students can earn more than a full year of college credit while in high school!
-Several CHS courses are approved by Northwest Nazarene University to earn college credit through NNU’s Concurrent Credit Program.
-If a student takes all the concurrent college credit courses offered at CHS that student will complete 37 semester credits for college.
+If a student takes all the concurrent college credit courses offered, they will complete 32 semester credits for college.
 At most universities, students taking a full load of classes complete 30 semester credits per year.

 The Concurrent Credit Program is a partnership between NNU and approved high schools.
 It offers junior and senior students the opportunity to begin earning college credit while still enrolled in high school.
 Unlike AP or CLEP credits which typically allow a student to skip prerequisite courses but do not always earn college credits, NNU credits are college credits granted by an accredited four-year university.
 Students who earn credit through the concurrent credit program will receive the same transcript record from NNU as full-time four-year college students attending NNU.
 Unlike students who go through the Running Start program at a community college, concurrent credit students can continue enjoying the benefits of a Christian high school education while earning college credit.
 Also, Running Start credits are typically accepted as college credits only by Washington State public universities and by only a few private or out-of-state colleges and universities.